*As of July 6, 2020, Quicken Loans is no longer accepting USDA loan applications.

 - No Working Farm Property: Despite being aimed at rural and underdeveloped areas, your property can’t be on the site of a working farm.

-What Are The Different Loan Rate Types?
+What Are The Different Mortgage Rate Types?

 When you get a mortgage, there are a couple of different interest rate structures.
 You either have a fixed-rate mortgage or an adjustable rate mortgage that changes over time subject to market conditions and caps on increases.
 Let’s dig in and get a little more detail.